cernanalysispreservation/cap-client/docs/index.rst

 Clone analysis
 ----------------

-You can clone an existing analysis by specifing
+You can clone an existing analysis by specifying

     --pid  the PID of the analysis you want to share.